BollinsureBusinessWorkers' Comp

 California workers' comp explained

 Yes.
 California Labor Code § 3700 requires all employers with one or more employees to carry workers' comp — including part-time and seasonal workers.
-Operating without it is a criminal offense: fines up to $10,000, stop-work orders, and personal liability for all injury costs.
+Operating without it is a serious penalties, stop-work orders, and liability exposure.

 Formula: (Payroll ÷ 100) × Class Code Rate × Experience Modifier = Premium.
 Rates vary dramatically — office workers under $0.50/$100 to roofers over $30/$100.
 The experience modifier adjusts your premium up or down based on your claims history vs. industry average.